Solar active region scaling laws revisited: Introduction

-where $C_A$, $C_d$ and $C_\gamma$ are constants.
-For the exponents, the values $k=1$, $m=0.5$ and $n=1$ are most often suggested.
-Detailed analyses based on observational data, however, often yield rather different values and even the form of the suggested scaling laws is in doubt in some cases.
+where $C_A$, $C_d$ and $C_\gamma$ are constants. {\revtwo For the first two exponents, the values $k=1$, $m=0.5$ are plausible first choices, reflecting a simplified scenario where bipolar ARs are represented by two circular flux patches of fixed field strength, tangential to each other.
+Assuming that the tilt of the AR axis is related to the Coriolis force suggests the choice $n=1$.} Detailed analyses based on observational data, however, often yield rather different values and even the form of the suggested scaling laws is in doubt in some cases.
 (See detailed discussions with references below, in Section~3.)

-Motivated by the newly acquired importance of AR scaling laws for space climate prediction, in this paper we make a new attempt at constraining the scaling laws based on a recently constructed AR database.
+Motivated by the newly acquired importance of AR scaling laws for space climate prediction {\revtwo (\citealt{Bhowmik2023}),} in this paper we make a new attempt at constraining the scaling laws based on a recently constructed AR database.
 Section~2 presents this input data set and its pre-processing to derive the AR parameters under study.
-Section~3 presents the resulting scaling laws and the distribution of the residuals from these laws, first for the whole data set, then for the non-Hale regions.
+Section~3 presents the resulting scaling laws and the distribution of the residuals from these laws.
 Section~4 discusses the implications of these findings; finally, Section~5 concludes the paper.